wiecosystem/Bluetooth/doc/devices/huami.health.scale2.md

 Control bytes format (LSB first):

-* bit 0:   unknown
+* bit 0:   unused
-* bit 1:   unknown
+* bit 1:   unused
-* bit 2:   unknown
+* bit 2:   unused
-* bit 3:   unknown
+* bit 3:   unused
-* bit 4:   unknown
+* bit 4:   unused
-* bit 5:   unknown
+* bit 5:   partial data
-* bit 6:   unknown (always 1 on my scale)
+* bit 6:   unused
-* bit 7:   is pounds
+* bit 7:   weight sent in pounds
-* bit 8:   is empty load (no weight on scale)
+* bit 8:   finished (is there any load on the scale)
-* bit 9:   is catty
+* bit 9:   weight sent in catty
-* bit 10:  is stabilized (weight confirmed, that's also when the weight on scale blinks)
+* bit 10:  weight stabilised
-* bit 11:  unknown
+* bit 11:  unused
-* bit 12:  unknown
+* bit 12:  unused
-* bit 13:  unknown (always 1 on my scale)
+* bit 13:  unused
-* bit 14:  have impedance (impedance bytes are set correctly)
+* bit 14:  impedance stabilized
-* bit 15:  unknown
+* bit 15:  unused

 ## Thanks
 KailoKyra for his help, Hopper and Radare2/Cutter, shell-storm.org, gregstoll.com, openscale (and oliexdev for his knowledge), Wingjam (on github), and the poor souls who posted the JAR and some JNIs of holtek's SDK.